huytofu/finetune_leveling/NLP/README_PEFT.md

-# Parameter-Efficient Fine-Tuning (PEFT) in explore_llm
+# Parameter-Efficient Fine-Tuning (PEFT) in finetune_leveling

-This document explains how to use the Parameter-Efficient Fine-Tuning (PEFT) features implemented in the `explore_llm` library.
+This document explains how to use the Parameter-Efficient Fine-Tuning (PEFT) features implemented in the `finetune_leveling` library.

 ## Overview